 Take, for instance, recent events in the Yavatmal district of India.
-A scuffle occurred in May of this year between foresters and a small gang of illegal teak smugglers.
+A scuffle occurred in May of 2016 between foresters and a small gang of illegal teak smugglers.
 The gang was reported in the area as illegally felling teak trees.
-Confrontation ensued when foresters arrived, leaving three of the foresters injured.
+A confrontation ensued when foresters arrived, leaving three of the foresters injured.
 One member of the six-man gang was captured.

 There are many more stories just like this one.
 Forestry officials and law enforcement all over Southeast Asia are working to enforce the bans on teak logging and transportation.
 They certainly have a lot of work to do, as stories of illegal loggers are sadly common.

-In May of this year, three illegal loggers were discovered and captured near the town of Andhiyur in India.
+In May of 2016, three illegal loggers were discovered and captured near the town of Andhiyur in India.
 They were caught by forest patrollers with 50 kilograms (approximately 110 lbs.) of teak logs.
 The three were apprehended, brought before the district forest officer, and later remanded to judicial custody.